ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 __1. Start tmux session__ (optional)

 Note, running Nvim from within a tmux session is optional.
-Skip this step if tmux functionality is not required (_e.g._ reattaching to sessions on remote systems).
+Skip this step if tmux functionality is not required (_e.g._ re-attaching to sessions on remote systems).

 ```sh
 tmux # starts a new tmux session